Man Utd v Newcastle: How to watch on Amazon Prime

 Man Utd v Newcastle will kick off at 5:30pm on Boxing Day (Thursday 26th December) 2019.

-- Find out how to watch Amazon Prime Premier League video games in your TV
+- How you can watch Amazon Prime Premier League video games in your TV

 - Full listing of Premier League video games on Amazon Prime

-You may watch Man Utd v Newcastle on Amazon Prime by way of their Premier League web page.
+You may watch Man Utd v Newcastle on Amazon Prime by means of their Premier League web page.

-All that you must do is choose which recreation you wish to watch from the listing.
+All it’s essential to do is choose which sport you wish to watch from the listing.

-If you happen to don’t have an account, take a look at the newest Amazon Prime gives together with a 30-day free trial that will provide you with full entry to all Premier League video games on the platform.
+In the event you don’t have an account, try the newest Amazon Prime affords together with a 30-day free trial that provides you with full entry to all Premier League video games on the platform.

-A subscription normally prices simply £7.99 monthly and contains your entire Amazon Prime Video library in addition to free next-day supply on hundreds of things from the principle Amazon retailer.
+A subscription often prices simply £7.99 per thirty days and consists of the complete Amazon Prime Video library in addition to free next-day supply on hundreds of things from the principle Amazon retailer.

 - Check out the newest offers for Amazon Prime this season